 - Are U.S. citizens required to quarantine?
 Yes.

-- Effective July 18, 2020 all arriving passengers entering Ethiopia must quarantine for 14 days.
+- All arriving passengers entering Ethiopia with a negative RT PCR test must still self-quarantine at home or in a hotel for 7 days.
 The quarantine location is determined as set forth above in the Entry and Exit Requirements section.

 - Are commercial flights operating?
 Yes